iomicroservices/baselink-nuxt/content/services/tradespeople/network-engineer/cctv-maintenance.md

 During your visit, your engineer will clean camera lenses and housings, check all cabling, and make sure power and data connections are secure.
 This helps prevent outages, blurry footage or blind spots from creeping in over time.

 #description
-They’ll verify recording and playback across your system, re-align or re-focus any mispositioned cameras, and carry out software or firmware updates where required.
+They'll verify recording and playback across your system, re-align or re-focus any mispositioned cameras, and carry out software or firmware updates where required.

 #description
 We also identify potential faults or vulnerabilities early — like failing hard drives or damaged wiring — and can recommend upgrades if your system is showing its age or needs expanded coverage.